 It was also highlighted in the previous year that the medium term financial outlook showed an anticipated deficit emerging over the life of the forecast.
-However, the Police Precept and Budget was agreed by the Police and Crime Panel on 5 February 2020 which demonstrated that by increasing the precept by the maximum allowed, and through the prudent use of reserves, the medium term financial outlook now showed a balanced position over the life of the forecast which was until 31 March 2024.
+However, the Police Precept and Budget was agreed by the Police and Crime Panel on 27 January 2021 which demonstrated that by increasing the precept by the maximum allowed, and through the prudent use of reserves, the medium term financial outlook now showed a balanced position until part way through 2023/24.